-Mr John Ward Williams was born in Aberystruth in 1830.
-His father was Mr Crawshay Bailey’s Manager at the Iron Works Nantyglo.
+Mr John Ward Williams was the founder of the Iron Foundry at Abertillery.
+Mr J. Ward Williams was born in 1830 at Aberystruth.
+His father was Mr Crawshay Bailey’s manager at the Iron Works, Nantyglo.
 There is a Mr Ward Williams residing in Nantyglo on the 1854 Electoral Register.

-It’s believed that Mr John Ward Williams came to Abertillery and opened the Iron Foundry in Church Street in 1874 (as seen on the map above).
-He appeared on the 1881 census as living with his wife Jane and son Henry in Church Street and employing 5 men at his foundry.
+It’s believed that Mr John Ward Williams came to Abertillery in 1874 and opened the Iron Foundry in the valley behind Church Street (as seen on the map above).
+He appeared on the 1881 census as living with his wife Mrs Jane Ward Williams and their son Mr Henry Ward Williams in Church Street, Abertillery and employing five men at his foundry.

 His wife Jane was from Swansea.
 His son Henry was born in Aberystruth in 1863.

-In 1926 the Foundry was owned by J. H. Cole though was still known as Warwill’s.
+In 1926 the iron foundry was owned by Mr J. H. Cole, though was still known as Warwill’s.

-In 1959 the Foundry employed 70 people and expanded down to the now derelict Tin Works site at Station Road.
-The foundry behind Church St became its engineering dept while the old Tin Works site was used to make its castings.
+In 1959 the foundry employed 70 people and expanded down to the now derelict tin works site at Station Road.
+The foundry behind Church St became its engineering dept while the old win works site now Warwill’s was used to make its castings.